RaphaelTarita/msw-server/CONTRIBUTING.md

 ### 1.2 What is a feature?
 A feature is, in the scope of this repository, anything that _you_ would like to be added to the application.
 This can mean completely new functionalities as well as improvements of existing elements.
 As a discrimination from bugs, feature requests are not referring to deviations from the specified behavior.
 In other words, the app is behaving "correctly", but you would like to add a certain aspect.
 If you are writing an issue because you had an idea on how to improve the application, it is most likely a feature request.
 In the Feature Request template, three categories of features are described:

-1. Behaviors that conform to the specifiation but are greatly uncomfortable to work with as a user
+1. Behaviors that conform to the specification but are greatly uncomfortable to work with as a user
 2. The lack of a very important functionality
 3. A new idea for a helpful improvement or addition